15 June 2009

 50g citric acid (available from some independent chemists).

-Pick 24 large elderflower heads, preferrably on a warm day with the sun on them.
+Pick 24 large elderflower heads, preferably on a warm day with the sun on them.

 Place in a large non reactive bowl.